 The student is responsible for the payment of all charges, including tuition, room and board, and fees at the time of registration.
 Pre-approved scholarships, grants and financial aid will be considered as payment for the duration of the semester.
 If financial aid is not expected by the student then it is the responsibility of the student to sign a promissory note and make monthly payment arrangements.
 This must be done within the first 30 days a student is registered.
 Any past due debts exceeding 120 days may be sent to a collection agency.

-FINANCIAL AID OFFICE
+52 • FINANCIAL AID OFFICE

-FINANCIAL AID OFFICE
+Lara J. Barela, M.A., Director

-Lara J. Barela, M.A., Director Jim Rivera (Yoeme) M.F.A., Financial Aid & Scholarship Advisor Leah Boss (Laguna/Hopi/Akimel O'Odham), Student Accounts & Financial Aid Coordinator except when funds are specified for recognition of special talents and performance.
-However, when aid is not need-based and represents a significant portion of institutional assistance, IAIA makes every effort to redirect funds to assist students with a demonstrated financial need.
+Steve Oizumi, M.B.A, (Oglala Sioux) Financial Aid & Scholarship Advisor Leah Boss (Laguna/Hopi/Akimel O'Odham), Student Accounts & Financial Aid Coordinator

 FINANCIAL AID